top of page

 Sagina nodosa

 The knotted pearlwort’s tufts of spikelike leaves stand no taller than my pinkie and could easily be mistaken for grass were it not for the with flowers that reach beyond their margins.
 One pearlwort I see sports eight branching stems with twenty flowers.
 Hiding in the axils of tiny pairs of leaves on its upper stems are minuscule sterile shoots or bulbils.1 The bulbils can fall off the stems, take root, and birth new plants.
-Less than a millimeter in size, their stiff centers are surrounded by claw-like leaf bunches that give the stems a knotty look.2
+A millimeter in size, their stiff centers are surrounded by claw-like leaf bunches that give the stems a knotty look.2

 bottom of page